groumage/PolyNom/README.md

 ## Test-Driven Development

-PolyNomial is develop with the a test-driven development.
+PolyNom is develop with the a test-driven development.
 The function of PolyNoms are evaluated with a language called PariGP used through its interactive shell GP.

-### PariGP
+### PariGP and GP

-[PariGP](https://pari.math.u-bordeaux.fr/) is an open-source language for computation in number theory: factorization, algebraic number theory, etc. In our context, we use GP to:
+[PariGP](https://pari.math.u-bordeaux.fr/) is an open-source language for computation in number theory: factorization, algebraic number theory, etc. In our context, we use GP (an interactive shell to use GP's functoions) to:

-- Generate inputs for the unit tests of PolyNomial (1);
+- Generate inputs for the unit tests of PolyNom (1);
-- Compute the results expected by the functions of PolyNomial (2).
+- Compute the results expected by the functions of PolyNom (2).

 We reasonnably assume that the result given by PariGP are always right (in other words, they are used as a *ground truth*).